MauroDataMapper/docs/docs/glossary/semantic-links/semantic-links.md

 If a **Data Model**, **Data Class** or **Data Element** contain any **Semantic links**, these are summarised in a **'Links'** table below the details panel when the relevant data is selected in the **Model Tree**.
 This table displays a hyperlink to the target data the **Semantic link** refers to, as well as the type and total number of links.

 Links can be edited, created or removed in the **'Links'** tab below the details panel.
-To edit the type of link or the target, click the **'Edit'** encil icon to the right.
+To edit the type of link or the target, click the **'Edit'** pencil icon to the right.

 To add a link click **'+ Add Link'** and you will be able to specify the type of link and select the target.
 Click the green tick to confirm and save your changes.